OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 ![disable steps during deployments](release-management-disable-steps-during-deployment.png)

 The main problem with this option is the manual process this involves.
 A person has to pick which steps to disable.
-The more steps the greater chance of error.
+The more steps, the greater chance of error.
 And the steps have to be disabled during each deployment, which further increases the chance of error.

 ### Leverage the project package redeployment setting

-In the project settings page there is a [package redeployment option](https://octopus.com/docs/projects#deployment-settings) in the project settings.
+There is a [package redeployment option](https://octopus.com/docs/projects#deployment-settings) in the project settings pages.
 You could set that to `Skip any package that is already installed`.

 There are several roadblocks with this setting:

-- Quite often a deployment is more than just pushing out a package.
-There are other steps to configure the database or the web server.
-Along with running sanity check tests after the deployment.
-That setting only applied to the deployment package steps.
+- Quite often, deployments are more involved than just pushing out a package.
+There are other steps to configure the database or the webserver.
+Maybe there are steps to run sanity checks tests after the deployment.
+That setting only applied to the deployment package steps, not to any script steps.
 - That setting applied to _all_ the packages in the deployment process.
-You can't pick and choose which ones to apply the setting to.
+You can't pick and choose the packages the setting applies to.
 - That setting didn't work very well with rollbacks or redeployments.
 It would cause a package to get skipped at the wrong time.

 ## Conclusion

-As I wrote this article I couldn't help ask myself, am I making this too complex?
+As I wrote this article, I couldn't help ask myself, am I making this too complex?
 Is it worth it?
-I've come to this conclusion that yes, this effort is worth it.
+I've come to a conclusion that, yes, this effort is worth it.

-No matter what a deployment will take time.
-Even if Octopus Deploy and the target VMs are running on 100 gigabit connection with dual 64-core/128-thread AMD Epyc CPUs and 1 TB of RAM.
+No matter what, a deployment will take time.
+Even if Octopus Deploy and the target VMs are running on servers with dual 64-core/128-thread AMD Epyc CPUs and 1 TB of RAM and a 100-gigabit connection between them.
 The amount of time a deployment takes varies from application to application.
-I've seen applications where a deployment of all components can take over 12 hours with one or two components taking the vast majority of the time.
-I've been part of deployments that had to occur at 2 AM Saturday morning because they took at least one hour to complete and that was the only time a downtime of that length of was permitted.
+I've seen applications where a deployment of all components can take over 12 hours, with one or two components taking the vast majority of the time.
+I've been part of deployments that had to occur at 2 AM Saturday because they took at least one hour to complete, and that was the only time a downtime of that length was permitted.
 Unless we can find ways to minimize that downtime by skipping components that have not changed, then the chance of doing more frequent deployments diminishes.

 With this new step template, my hope is it solves some of those release management issues you have run into in the past.